MicrosoftDocs/cpp-docs/docs/windows/delegate-cpp-component-extensions.md

  *function_declaration*
  The signature of the function that can be bound to the delegate.
 The return type of a delegate can be any managed type.
 For interoperability reasons, it is recommended that the return type of a delegate be a CLS type.

  To define an unbound delegate, the first parameter in *function_declaration* should be the type of the `this` pointer for the object.
-For more information, see [Unbound Delegates](../misc/unbound-delegates.md).

 ### Remarks
  Delegates are multicast: the "function pointer" can be bound to one or more methods within a managed class.
 The **delegate** keyword defines a multicast delegate type with a specific method signature.